colinyjchung/cnotes/_pages/about.md

 Here's what clients have said about me...

-> Colin is one of the first people I think of when I need help with copywriting.
-I've been working with him for over a decade now.
+* _"Colin is one of the first people I think of when I need help with copywriting.
+I've been working with him for over a decade now."_ - **Jim Kwik**

-Jim Kwik
+* _"Thank you Colin for your brilliant strategic mind, your amazing writing skills, your caring heart."_ - **Christine Kloser**

-> Thank you Colin for your brilliant strategic mind, your amazing writing skills, your caring heart.
+* _"He brings tremendous raw talent to the game."_ - **John Carlton**

-Christine Kloser
+* _"I love this copy!
+[Project] has become our direct mail control!
+The ROI is nearly double that of the old control."_ - **Clayton Makepeace**

-> He brings tremendous raw talent to the game.
+* _"Not only does his copy covert and make you money, Colin writes in your voice talking to your tribe so you create a real, authentic connection with your customers."_ - **Arielle Ford**

-John Carlton
+* _"Thanks again for this extraordinary bit of craftsmanship.
+You're a master at what you do and I'm deeply appreciative of your generosity."_ - **Gary Goldstein**

-> Thanks again for this extraordinary bit of craftsmanship.
-You're a master at what you do and I'm deeply appreciative of your generosity.
+* _"Within the first day I saw a huge jump in our conversion rate.
+In 4 months I made back my investment with him and now everything is pure profit.
+Colin is the best investment I’ve made"_ - **Bob Grant**

-Gary Goldstein
+* "Colin’s support helped us build from nothing to a list of 32,000 in just two months."

-> You are always a brain worth tapping into.
+**Ocean Robbins**

-Brian Kurtz
+* _"You are always a brain worth tapping into."_ - **Brian Kurtz**